-Cholesterol granulomas typically affect young to middle aged patients often with a history of chronic otitis media.
-There is no recognised gender predilection 3.
+Cholesterol granulomas typically affect young to middle-aged patients often with a history of chronic otitis media.
+There is no recognized gender predilection 3.

 The pathogenesis is controversial with two major schools of thought 3,5:

-obstruction-vacuum theory: where eustachian tube dysfunction is thought to be the underlying abnormality 1,5 and causes mucosal oedema with repeated episodes of bleeding
+obstruction-vacuum theory: where eustachian tube dysfunction is thought to be the underlying abnormality 1,5 and causes mucosal edema with repeated episodes of bleeding

 This is surrounded by a fibrous connective tissue capsule with fragile blood vessels which are prone to rupture, thus preventing resolution 3.

-T1: overall high signal due to cholesterol component and methaemoglobin +/- low signal rim due to haemosiderin rim, and thinned adjacent bone
+T1: overall high signal due to cholesterol component and methemoglobin +/- low signal rim due to hemosiderin rim, and thinned adjacent bone

-central high signal +/- peripheral low signal due to haemosiderin rim
+central high signal +/- peripheral low signal due to hemosiderin rim

 Treatment and prognosis